Professor Lynn Nichol

 email: l.nichol@worc.ac.uk

 Lynn is Professor of Human Resource Development at Worcester Business School and Staff Researcher Development Lead for the University of Worcester.
 She is a Chartered Fellow of the Chartered Institute of Personnel and Development, a Senior Fellow of the Higher Education Academy, and a recognised Research Supervisor by the UK Council for Graduate Education.
-She has supervised nine PhDs, one DBA and one MRes to completion.
+She has supervised 9 PhDs, 3 DBA and one MRes to completion.

-Lynn leads the People and Work Research Theme in the cross-disciplinary Interpersonal Relationships and Well-being Research Group.
-Her own research interests are located in Human Resource Development and developing work based practice and her current work focuses on machine learning and HRD, working lives in faith based organisations, knowledge translation, the experiences and learning of commuter students and coaching doctoral students.
+Lynn is a member of the People and Work Research Theme in the cross-disciplinary Interpersonal Relationships and Well-being Research Group.
+She is the co-chair of the European academic network, University Forum for Human Resource Development (UFHRD).
+Her own research interests are located in Critical Human Resource Development and developing work based practice.
+Her current work focuses on knowledge transfer and evaluation, machine learning and HR and working lives in faith based organizations.
 Her PhD was awarded for a thesis entitled exploring working lives through the framework of the Psychological Contract.
 A study of Clergy in the Church of England in the 21st Century.

 Teaching, Doctoral Supervision & Research